meholden/duetDisplay/README.md

 Using the editor I created the 3 pages I wanted with buttons and displays.
 Then I wrote arduino code based on the built-in examples to communicate with the display.

- # Shut Up I Just Want to Make One
+ # I Want to Make One
  If this shows up on AliExpress I will be honored and offended!

   ## 1. Program the Arduino